drivendataorg/cookiecutter-data-science/docs/docs/index.md

 With this in mind, we've created a data science cookiecutter template for projects in Python.
 Your analysis doesn't have to be in Python, but the template does provide some Python boilerplate that you'd want to remove (in the `{{ cookiecutter.module_name }}` folder for example, and the mkdocs documentation skeleton in `docs`).

-> ℹ️ Cookiecutter Data Science v2 has changed from v1.
-It now requires installing the new cookiecutter-data-science Python package, which extends the functionality of the [cookiecutter](https://cookiecutter.readthedocs.io/en/stable/README.html) templating utility.
-Use the provided `ccds` command-line program instead of `cookiecutter`.

 ### Installation